Sports minister takes note of footballer's financial struggles, says help is on way | Sports-Games

 Sangeeta received the Indian team call-up after impressing in the age-group tournaments but before her dream to play for the senior national side could take flight, the pandemic struck leading to a nationwide lockdown.

+''Deputy Commissioner, Dhanbad will undertake work for Day Boarding Football Centre in Dhanbad where Sangeeta will be absorbed as a coach/trainer ensuring regular income and motivation to women players,'' the CMO said.

-Taking note of her struggles, National Commission for Women (NCW) chairperson Rekha Sharma has written to the Jharkhand government, asking it to extend help and support to the international footballer from the state.
+''Under the leadership of (Chief Minister) Hemant Soren, the state government is strongly committed to welfare of sportspersons.''
+Taking note of Sangeeta's struggles, National Commission for Women (NCW) chairperson Rekha Sharma had earlier written to the Jharkhand government, asking it to extend help and support to the international footballer from the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)